Geoff O’Hara, Tony Woolford, Paul Geeves, Rohan Hutchinson (L to R) – all great bushmen.

 An inspiration to us all: Suellen Jones still in action at over seventy years of age.
 Here she is on the Coronets having a bushbashing fest.

-My dear friend, Pamela Tabor, who made it to 75 Abels before being tragically killed a short time ago in a car accident.
+My dear friend, Pamela Tabor, who made it to 75 Abels before being tragically killed in a car accident.
 Pamela was always full of fun and ready to give anything a go.
 I was tempted to use a shot I have of her that has her engulfed in mist and snow, still pushing onwards with her husband (John), but this one shows her happy face, which is how I want to remember her.
 I’m so glad I take lots of photos, as I have many physical prompts to spark happy memories of the fun mountains we have shared, and adventurous times in snow, hurricanes, blizzards and heat.